• Skip to primary navigation

 Instructions

 • Wash and drain the rice ada.
-Place the drained rice ada in a bowl and fill it up with enough hot boiling water.
-Immerse the ada properly in the water.
-Close the container with a lid and leave it aside for 20 minutes.
-Then, Drain and run some cold water over it to stop it sticking.
+Place it in a bowl, cover with hot boiling water, and leave for 20 minutes.
+Drain and rinse with cold water to prevent sticking.

 Roast Ada

-• Add the roasted ada into boiling milk.
-Close the Instant Pot lid, move the valve to SEAL and cook on MANUAL LOW-PRESSURE setting for 2 minutes.
-Refer the notes on time setting.
+• Stir in the roasted ada.
+Close the lid, set the valve to SEAL, and cook on MANUAL LOW PRESSURE for 2 minutes.

 Garnish